 This is why John Oliver’s mockery of Trump on Last Week Tonight was particularly toothless and pathetic.
 Having found out that Trump’s German ancestors were called “Drumpf” rather than “Trump,” Oliver led a campaign to “Make Donald Drumpf Again,” wringing great amusement out of the apparent silliness of Trump’s ancestral name.
 But what was the point of this joke?
 What did it say about Trump?
 Lots of people have foreign ancestors with unusual names.
 Do we care?
 Isn’t progressivism supposed to have, as one of its principles, that foreign names aren’t funny just because they’re foreign?
 Isn’t this the cheapest and most xenophobic of all possible jokes?
 Oliver’s Drumpf campaign became extremely popular, but it was deeply childish.
 It fell into a common trap of Trump critiques: it descended to Trump’s level, using name-calling and playground taunts rather than trying to actually critique the truly harmful and reprehensible things about Trump.
 (It is possible to do satirical comedy that is actually brutal.
 The best joke about George W. Bush was nothing to do with My Pet Goat or his choking on a pretzel, but was the Onion’s devastating headline: “George W. Bush Debuts New Paintings Of Dogs, Friends, Ghost Of Iraqi Child That Follows Him Everywhere.”)

 The critique of Trump as “vulgar” is another especially ineffective angle.
 Trump’s vulgarity is actually one of his only positive qualities.
 Vulgarity can be refreshing.
 It can get to the point, and be emotionally honest.
-It’s also nice to be told what politicians really think, it language that doesn’t try to disguise cruelty beneath a think cloak of civility.
+It’s also nice to be told what politicians really think, in language that doesn’t try to disguise cruelty beneath a thin cloak of civility.
 As Amber A’Lee Frost writes, vulgarity in itself can have a clarifying effect:

 Trump’s vulgarity is appealing precisely because it exposes political truths.
 As others have noted, Trump’s policies (wildly inconsistent though they may be) are actually no more extreme than those of other Republicans; Trump is just willing to strip away the pretense.
 Other candidates may say “national security is a fundamental priority,” whereas Trump will opt for “ban all the Muslims.”
 The latter is far less diplomatic, but in practice the two candidates fundamentally mean the same thing.
 We should prefer the honest boor, as polite euphemism is constantly used to mask atrocities.